hilleer/test-exam-prep/week-12/integration-testing.md

 - You should (as a minimum):

-	- Explain the most important implications involved in performing integration tests that involve databases
+	- Explain the most important implications involved in performing integration tests that involve databases A good test is self-sufficient and creates all the data it needs.
+	You can make a setup method that all database tests call to put the DB in a known state Måske ikke bruge PROD DB men IN-MEMORY

 	- Explain the purpose and some of the key features of DBUnit **DBUnit is JUnit extension for database testing**
  - Import and export data as XML datasets